jxcore/jxcore/doc/native/Embedding_API_Details.md

 // Set property
 JX_SetNamedProperty(&js_object, "x", &number); // => js_object.x = 6

-// Now we are done with number variable, lets free it's memory JX_Free(&number);
+// Now we are done with number variable.
+So lets remove
+// the reference from native land
+// Free'ing it won't be remove that variable from JS land JX_Free(&number);

 // Get property